David Ruprecht: Career

+Ruprecht graduated from Northeast High School in St. Petersburg, Florida, 1966 and majored in theater arts at Valparaiso University.
+In his third year at Valparaiso, he attended a drama school in Coventry, England, where he trained in mime and voice.

 Ruprecht has hosted the live stage show version of The Price Is Right at casinos in Las Vegas, Atlantic City, Mississippi and Connecticut.
 He has also hosted Family Feud Live.

-Ruprecht began acting in television commercials in the late 1970s.
+Ruprecht acted in television commercials in the 1970s including for the brands Bunn Coffee Maker, Burger Chef, and Oldsmobile.
 He guest-starred on more than 50 television shows, like Three's Company, on which his character married Janet Wood (Joyce DeWitt) in the series finale, HBO's True Blood, and the 1981 TV-movie The Harlem Globetrotters on Gilligan's Island as Thurston Howell IV, the son of Thurston Howell III.
 From 1990 to 1992, he played Dan Ryan on the NBC soap opera Days of Our Lives.
-He co-starred in the Broadway and Showtime productions of Perfectly Frank and did voice-over work for the 1985 animated series Yogi's Treasure Hunt.
+Ruprecht co-starred in the Broadway production of Perfectly Frank in 1980, marking the first time he performed on Broadway, and later performed in the Showtime production of the same show. and did voice-over work for the 1985 animated series Yogi's Treasure Hunt.

 In 1990, Ruprecht began hosting Supermarket Sweep and held the job until the show's cancellation in 2003.
 He auditioned as announcer for the 2020 ABC revival with host Leslie Jones.

 Personal life

 Ruprecht was born in St. Louis, Missouri, to a Lutheran minister.
 He grew up in Florida, and graduated from Northeast High School in St. Petersburg, Florida, in 1966.
 Ruprecht previously served on the board of directors for the Downsize DC Foundation.
 He is a former Executive Director of the Libertarian Party of California and a long-time member of Rotary International.

 He has been married twice.
-His first marriage to actress Ann Wilkinson ended in divorce.
+His first marriage was to actress Ann Wilkinson.
 He married choreographer Patti Colombo in November 1988.

-He is a practicing member of the Lutheran Church–Missouri Synod.
+He is a practicing member of the Lutheran Church – Missouri Synod.

 He currently resides in Northern California with his wife.
 He has no children.